-Hot on the heels of last years successful event 2017 will see us returning to Steyning.
+For the 3rd year in a row, the Bri Tri Kids Triathlon will be returning to Steyning.
 Once again we will have a fully chip timed race with timer results available from a mini printer within moments of finishing.
 The swim is again an indoor 'snaked' pool swim in a 25m pool followed by lapped bike and run legs on the Steyning Grammar School playing fields.
 There are age group categories for novices and for more experienced children.
-The event is part of the Triathlon England South East Junior Series 2017.
+The event is part of the Triathlon England South East Junior Series 2018.

 Age group categories, distances and entry fees

 |Age Group||Novice 1 (8-10yrs)||Novice 2 (11-14yrs)||Tristars 1 (9-10yrs)||Tristars 2 (11-12yrs)||Tristars 3 (13-14yrs)||Youth (15-16yrs)|

 |Swim||25m (1 length)||50m (2 lengths)||100m (4 lengths)||200m (8 lengths)||300m (12 lengths)||400m (16 lengths)|